Resumes

 4.)
 Write descriptive action phrases

 What you say is important, but how you say it can make all the difference.
-You have transferable skills* to offer potential employers, whether you are applying to your first job or fifth.
+Whether you are applying to your first job or your fifth, you have transferable skills* to offer potential employers.

 • Always begin your bullet points with action verbs!